hello-adam-martin/PropertyMentor/bookings/README.md

 ## Price Calculation

-The total price is automatically calculated based on the property's nightly rate and the number of nights booked.
+The total price is automatically calculated based on the property's pricing rules.
+These rules are defined in the Property model and can include:

+- Base nightly rate
+- Weekend pricing (applied to Fridays and Saturdays)
+- Seasonal pricing
+- Holiday pricing

+The Booking model calculates the total price by applying these rules for each night of the stay, using the `get_price_for_date()` method from the Property model.

 ## Admin Interface